qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 to the way the different map layers are rendered.
 This means that in some cases, having many symbol layers in one symbol can cause unexpected results.

-* Give the :guilabel:`Streets` layer an extra symbol layer (using the method for adding symbol layers demonstrated above).
+* Give the :guilabel:`roads` layer an extra symbol layer (using the method for adding symbol layers demonstrated above).
-* Give the base line a :guilabel:`Pen width` of :kbd:`0.5`, a white color and select :guilabel:`Dashed Line` from the :guilabel:`Pen Style` dropdown.
+* Give the base line a :guilabel:`Pen width` of :kbd:`0.3`, a white color and select :guilabel:`Dashed Line` from the :guilabel:`Pen Style` dropdown.
-* Give the new, uppermost layer a thickness of :kbd:`2.5` and ensure that it is a :guilabel:`Solid Line`.
+* Give the new, uppermost layer a thickness of :kbd:`1.3` and ensure that it is a :guilabel:`Solid Line`.

-If necessary, zoom in to a larger scale so that the :guilabel:`Streets` layer is shown on the map.

 You'll notice that this happens: